fafnir-linux/repo/readme.md

 # repo
-Fafnir Linux packages that derived from CRUX Linux.
+Fafnir Linux packages that derived from CRUX Linux, and Sabotage